adamreidsmith/HQCCNN/README.md

 ![results](./results_2kernels.png)

 Despite the significant downsampling and size reduction of the dataset, we obtain moderate classification accuracy in both the classical and quantum networks.
-However, contradictory to the original paper, the quantum network consistently performs worse than its classical equivalent.
+However, contradictory to the original paper, the quantum network consistently underperforms compared to its classical equivalent.

 A quantum model using 4 quantum convolutional kernels was also created and compared to the previous.
 The results are shown below.